sanichi/elm-md5/README.md

 ## Versioning

 There are versions of this library for Elm 0.17.1 and 0.18.
-As I probably won't be maintaining this module any longer, for future Elm versions please check out a fork of this project, truqu/elm-md5.
+As I probably won't be maintaining this module any longer, for future Elm versions (or if you just want something that runs faster) please check out a fork of this project, truqu/elm-md5.

 Install the package as normal for Elm 0.18 (`elm package install sanichi/elm-md5`).